Mountain Biking in Morzine

 Enduro/Cross Country

 If you fancy a pedal, the Portes du Soleil is fantastic.
 There are many routes ranging in distance, whether you want a morning pedal or a two day bike packing adventure there is something for you.
 This book has some great routes, a good one is the "chapel run".
-This route takes you to the Chapelle a Jacquicourt, a small chapel in a forest that acts as a great pit stop after a pedal with incredible views.
+This route takes you to the Chapelle de Jacquicourt, a small chapel in a forest that acts as a great pit stop after a pedal with incredible views.
 After lunch, bikers enjoy a superb downhill ride back into Les Gets, with some great techie sections.

 What you need